Launch App

 Templar

-It currently requires an ETH or NEAR wallet to interact with templar.
-In the near future we plan to unlock the ability to interact with Templar with a basic wallet that only requires sending and receiving your preferred crypto asset.
-Once unlocked, you can send a Bitcoin transaction and receive stablecoins on your chosen network—or even directly to an exchange—without needing a smart contract compatible wallet.
-Templar Protocol will handle all of the smart contract complexities for you.
-Smart contract compatible wallets (e.g. Metamask, Phantom, Meteor) will always be available for users requiring more control.
+You can now send a Bitcoin transaction and receive stablecoins on your preferred network—or even directly to an exchange—without needing a smart contract compatible wallet.
+Templar Protocol will handle all of the smart contract complexities and gas payments for you.

 The main costs to interact with Templar are the gas fees for sending a token (e.g., Bitcoin Layer 1 fees, which vary by network conditions), the origination fees to open a loan (when applicable), and the interest paid to borrow against your assets (based on market rates).